Weighted Blankets and Sleep Sacks: Do they really improve sleep?

 Weighted blankets first emerged as a tool to help caregivers calm children with sensory processing disorders.
 The majority of scientific literature supporting the use of weighted blankets comes from studies of school-aged children with autism spectrum disorder and attention deficit hyperactivity disorder.
 In these populations, studies are mixed about whether they actually improve sleep outcomes.
 A few studies found that children with autism experienced improved sleep maintenance and a faster time to fall asleep.
 However, the studies showing positive benefits often only included a few children, while more rigorous studies have typically not found any benefits to sleep.
 A recent systematic review, which is a methodological approach to reach a conclusion based on compiling the results of many studies, found that there is some evidence to support that weighted blankets reduce anxiety, but "not enough evidence" that they improve sleep (Eron et al. 2020).
 However, several studies have shown that despite no observable positive benefits, children and parents like using weighted blankets.

 There are currently no peer-reviewed studies examining the use of weighted blankets or sleep sacks in medically typical infants or toddlers.
-One recent study using weighted blankets for NICU newborns with Neonatal Abstinence Syndrome (i.e., babies born with withdrawal symptoms due to maternal opioid use) found that covering an infant with a weighted blanket for 30 minutes at a time reduced the baby's heart rate and symptoms of withdrawal (Summe et al. 2020).
+One study using weighted blankets for NICU newborns with Neonatal Abstinence Syndrome (i.e., babies born with withdrawal symptoms due to maternal opioid use) found that covering an infant with a weighted blanket for 30 minutes at a time reduced the baby's heart rate and symptoms of withdrawal (Summe et al. 2020).
 That study also found that the babies did not experience a significant increase in body temperature or change in respiratory rate while wearing the weighted blanket.
 However, that study did not assess sleep outcomes.

 Safety Considerations

-Entanglement and rolling.
+Entanglement and rolling

 Although the NICU study didn't find any changes in respiration, the babies in that study only wore the weighted blankets for a short duration of time and they were always supervised.
 They also did not wear the weighted blanket during sleep.
 Respiration changes during sleep and there are no studies that have examined infants' breathing patterns during sleep while wearing a weighted sleep sack.
-If you observe your baby experiencing any labored breathing, then stop using the weighted sleep sack.

 The Bottom Line: Should you buy a weighted sleep sack or blanket for your baby or toddler?